 Google launched Journalism 360, a coalition of thought leaders, practitioners, and journalists dedicated to accelerating immersive storytelling in news.

-Google is a member of The Association of Magazine Media, an advocate for the magazine media industry which drives thought leadership to promote the medium’s vitality, increase revenue, and grow market share.
+Google is a member of The Association of Magazine Media, a thought leader in the magazine media industry that strives to promote the medium’s vitality, increase revenue, and grow market share.

 Google is a member of the Interactive Advertising Bureau, which empowers media and marketing industries to thrive in the digital economy.